AustrianTradingMachine/xwrpr/README.md

 # **Streaming**

-XTBpy includes all Streaming commands of the XTB API, exept:
+XTBpy includes all Streaming commands of the XTB API exept:
    * ```ping```
    * ```getKeepAlive```
 </n>